agusrichard/statscratch/README.md

 # statscratch
-Project of building statistics functionalities from scratch
+Project of building statistics functionalities from scratch, duplicating statsmodels and scipy.